Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 While 3 ounces of Fillet has 7.5 grams of fat, it has 79mg of Cholesterol.
 3 ounces of Sirloin has 8 grams of fat and 75mg of Cholesterol, slightly less than Fillet.

-How Do You Store Beef Sirloin Steak vs. Filet Mignon?
+How Do You Store Top Sirloin vs. Filet Mignon?

 sirloin steak vs filet mignon

+Both cuts are considered top quality, hence the higher price.
 So, it is only fair to store them properly to protect them from going to waste.
-Let’s answer some questions like how long can Filet and Sirloin cuts of meat be refrigerated?

 If you’re thawing it, then uncover it and place a plate underneath to catch all the juices.